nf-core/scrnaseq/docs/usage.md

 Specify a path to the precomputed STAR index.

-> NB: This has to be computed with STAR Version 2.7 or later.
+> NB: This has to be computed with STAR Version 2.7 or later, as STARsolo was only first supported by STAR Version 2.7.

 #### Kallisto | BUStools